-Our examination of the theories and empirical studies discussed above suggests that the following processes may give rise to the AB.
-During a standard dual-target RSVP task, all the stimuli in the stream are processed both perceptually and conceptually, with semantic information about each of these stimuli available for further processing after this preliminary analysis (e.g., Chun & Potter, 1995; Luck et al., 1996; Maki, Frigen, & Paulson, 1997; Shapiro, Driver, et al., 1997).
-The strength of these initial representations is determined by their salience (A. K. Anderson & Phelps, 2001; Arnell, Killman, & Fijavz, 2007; Most, Chun, Widders, & Zald, 2005; Shapiro, Caldwell, & Sorensen, 1997; Smith, Most, Newsome, & Zald, 2006) and by the similarity (both perceptual and conceptual) between the target and distractor stimuli presented in the stream (Chun & Potter, 1995; Dux & Coltheart, 2005; Maki et al., 2003), with greater similarity between items leading to greater masking and, therefore, weaker representations.
-On the basis of the attentional set established from the task instructions (e.g., Shapiro et al., 1994), distractor items are inhibited (e.g., Dux et al., 2006; Dux & Harris, 2007a; Olivers & Watson, 2006), and upon detection of a target (or a highly salient distractor; Arnell et al., 2007; Most et al., 2005; Smith et al., 2006), an attentional episode is triggered (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995).
-This attentional episode leads to the enhancement of the representation of the target stimulus and the T1+1 target/distractor (if there is one), due to the temporal dynamics of the attentional deployment.
-Stimuli that are processed in the same attentional window compete to be admitted to higher stages of processing (e.g., Potter et al., 2005; Potter et al., 2002), with the winner of this competition undergoing episodic registration, working memory consolidation, and/or immediate response selection-all processes that require attention.
-Typically, under standard RSVP conditions and timing, it will be the T1 stimulus that wins this competition, due to its salience, its head start in preliminary identification relative to the T1+1 item, and, in the case in which T1+1 is a distractor, its task relevance.
-Because encoding, episodic registration, and response selection stages of processing are attentionally demanding, other stimuli that appear in close temporal proximity to T1 will not receive the same attentional enhancement (except when T2 appears at lag 1; see below) and access to working memory, leaving them vulnerable to decay and overwriting (e.g., Chun & Potter, 1995; Giesbrecht & Di Lollo, 1998).
+Our examination of the theories and empirical studies discussed above suggests the following processes may give rise to the AB: During a standard dual-target RSVP task, all stimuli in the stream are processed both perceptually and conceptually, with semantic information about each of these stimuli available for further processing after this preliminary analysis (e.g., Chun & Potter, 1995; Luck et al. 1996; Maki, Frigen et al., 1997; Shapiro, Driver et al., 1997).
+The strength of these initial representations is determined by their salience (Anderson & Phelps, 2001; Arnell, Killman, & Fijavz, 2007; Most, Chun, Widders, & Zald, 2005; Shapiro, Caldwell et al., 1997; Smith, Most, Newsome, & Zald, 2006) and by the similarity (both perceptual and conceptual) between the target and distractor stimuli presented in the stream (Chun & Potter, 1995; Dux & Coltheart, 2005; Maki et al., 2003), with greater similarity between items leading to greater masking and, therefore, weaker representations.
+Based on the attentional set established from the task instructions (e.g., Shapiro et al., 1994), distractor items are inhibited (e.g., Dux et al., 2006; Dux & Harris, 2007a; Olivers & Watson, 2006), and upon detection of a target (or a highly salient distractor, Arnell et al., 2007; Most et al., 2005; Smith et al., 2006), an attentional episode is triggered (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995).
+This attentional episode leads to the enhancement of the representation of the target stimulus and the T1+1 target/distractor (if there is one) due to the temporal dynamics of the attentional deployment.
+Stimuli that are processed in the same attentional window compete to be admitted to higher stages of processing (e.g., Potter et al., 2002; Potter, Dell'Acqua, Pesciarelli, Job, Peressotti & O'Connor, 2005) with the winner of this competition undergoing episodic registration, working memory consolidation, and/or immediate response selection - all processes that require attention.
+Typically, under standard RSVP conditions and timing, it will be the T1 stimulus that wins this competition due to its salience, its head start in preliminary identification relative to the T1+1 item and, in the case of T1+1 being a distractor, its task-relevance.
+Because encoding, episodic registration and response selection stages of processing are attentionally demanding, other stimuli that appear in close temporal proximity to T1 will not receive the same attentional enhancement (except when T2 appears at Lag 1 - see below) and access to working memory, leaving them vulnerable to decay and overwriting (e.g., Chun & Potter, 1995; Giesbrecht & Di Lollo, 1998).
 Put differently, as attention is devoted to encoding/registering/responding to the first target, this limits/suppresses the attention that is available to enhance subsequently presented targets (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995) and the ability of the system to inhibit distractors (e.g., Dux & Harris, 2007a; Dux & Marois, 2008).
 All these factors contribute to the generation of the AB.
-Under conditions in which T2 appears at lag 1, this will typically lead to sparing of T2, because both T1 and T2 will be attentionally enhanced and undergo high-level processing simultaneously.
-Nevertheless, at lag 1, there will still be competition between the target stimuli, which may result in the superior report of T2, as compared with T1 (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995; Potter et al., 2002), and significant numbers of temporal order swaps between the two targets (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995; Hommel & Akyürek, 2005).
+Under conditions where T2 appears at Lag 1, this will typically lead to sparing of T2 because both T1 and T2 will be attentionally enhanced and undergo high-level processing simultaneously.
+Nevertheless, at Lag 1 there will still be competition between the target stimuli which may result in the superior report of T2 compared to T1 (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995; Potter et al., 2002) and significant numbers of temporal order swaps between the two targets (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995; Hommell & Akyürek, 2005).